Toby Turner: Collaborations

 In addition to producing his own original content over three channels, Turner has worked together with a wide range of other YouTube personalities on various projects.
 In 2009, he performed a guitar collaboration with Joe Penna (MysteryGuitarMan) using two separate videos played simultaneously; in 2010 he made an appearance on the fifth episode of Annoying Orange, titled "A Cheesy Episode"; in early 2011 he worked with iJustine on a number of LittleBigPlanet 2 Let's Play videos; since 2011 he has worked on many projects with Jack Douglass, including parody "Tobjackscus", sketch "Dubstep Tobuscus", and music videos "Take Off Your Clothes (Like Scarlett Johansson)", "Razors in Your Apple (On Halloween)", and "The Valentine's Day Song"; and in 2012 he starred in a short with Olga Kay entitled Olga Kay Goes Haywire., as well as starring in an episode of the YouTube series, "Retarded Policeman".
 Tobuscus has also appeared alongside notable celebrities on several occasions, including the music video for the song "Whistle While I Work It", featuring Chester See and Wayne Brady, as well as starring in a three-parter YouTube series "Terminator Genisys: The YouTube Chronicles" to promote the film Terminator Genisys.
 A range of well-known personalities were involved in the series, including Arnold Schwarzenegger himself, and YouTube stars such as Lilly Singh, Olga Kay, Sean Klitzner, Epic Lloyd, The Warp Zone, and Kevin Lieber.

-Aside from these works, Turner has also presented a web series called CuteWinFail, created by Turner and co-produced with Philip DeFranco and his production company FishBowl Worldwide Media, since its inception in October 2010, although in November 2012 his involvement ended after 100 episodes of the show.
-He also worked as a host on Tagged, a gaming-themed YouTube series produced by NODE Studios, and plays the Satan character in the Fine Brothers web series MyMusic.
+From 2010 to 2012, Turner presented a web series called CuteWinFail, created by Turner and co-produced with YouTuber Philip DeFranco and his production company FishBowl Worldwide Media.
+Turner and DeFranco also collaborated together on Like Totally Awesome, produced by the YouTube channel LTA.
+In 2010, Turner signed with the multi-channel network Machinima, before switching to Maker Studios in July 2013.

+Turner also worked as a host on Tagged, a gaming-themed YouTube series produced by NODE Studios, and played the Satan character in the Fine Brothers web series MyMusic.

 In 2023, Turner voiced the character Jerod in Doug TenNapel's web series, Burkle and Spay.
 In 2025, he voiced a character in Cinemint's web series, Fleur de Lis.